 Welcome to Simson Garfinkel's web site.

-Simson L. Garfinkel is an Associate Professor at the Naval Postgraduate School in Monterey, California.
+Simson L. Garfinkel is an computer science at the National Institute of Standards and Technology.
 His research interests include digital forensics; digital artifact management, with special attention to the curation of "born digital" artifacts; privacy; the use of human subjects in computer security research; usable security, and terrorism.
 (Read full bio.)

 Recent tutorials and presentations